-When hear about canine liver disease, they can be forgiven for being alarmed.
+When pet owners hear about canine liver disease, they can be forgiven for being alarmed.
 People and their pooches have such a strong bond that pet parents will go out of their way to make sure their dog is well cared for, often purchasing pet insurance just in case.

 The liver is a very important organ.
 Incredibly, your dog’s body relies on it to perform roughly 1,500 different functions.

 These involve producing and releasing nutrients, making plasma proteins, storing, and releasing critical vitamins and minerals, supporting blood clotting, producing bile acids and liver enzymes, breaking down medications and expelling toxins.